Does cruise control save gas? – get more gas mileage

 It’s a bad idea to use the cruise control system while moving uphill or on busy roads.
 Especially if you are facing an elevating road that requires a higher power output, using cruise control is not advisable.
 Think of it this way – you might end up damaging the engine if the RPM level is too low due to the set cruise feature.

 The car might struggle to maintain its speed and you’ll just do more harm than good trying to save up on fuel.
 Also, driving on busy city roads isn’t much better of an idea, since you need to control the throttle response in turns.
+On top of that, there are some cases where drivers report cruise control not working properly, so it’s also important for the system to be fully operational.

 Overall, it’s only both safe and beneficial in terms of fuel economy to use the cruise control system on roads where you can maintain the same speed level.